FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 // ...
 ```

 Awesome!
-So if you go to localhost:3000, you should see the user displayed, right?
-Well, not quite.
-We have to add login functionality first!
+So if you go to `localhost:3000`, you should see the user displayed!
+Now let's make it dynamic with an actual login/logout flow!

 ## Logging in

 User sign-in is one of the key features of FusionAuth.
 Let’s see how it works.

-Redirecting to FusionAuth
 First thing’s first: we need a “login” button in the React client:

 client